RECRUITING AREAS: Cuyahoga and Lorain Counties; Pittsburgh, Pennsylvania; Florida, Tampa/Ft. Myers, Florida and Alaska

 From May of 2010 through March of 2012, Opgenorth returned to his alma mater at Division II Winona State (Minn.)
 University as its special teams coordinator, recruiting coordinator and wide receivers coach.

 He began his college coaching career at Albright (Pa.)
 College in 2007 as its special teams coordinator, recruiting coordinator and defensive backs coach.
 Opgenorth helped Albright grow from a 2-8 mark in 2006 to an 11-2 record, a No.9-ranking and an NCAA Division III National quarter-final appearance in 2009.

 He was a graduate assistant coach during the 2005 and 2006 seasons at Carroll (Wis.)
 College and coached the wide receivers and tight ends and served as the assistant recruiting coordinator.
-Opgenorth, who is working toward his master’s degree in adult education leadership from Carroll, plans to graduate in the spring of 2017.
+Opgenorth, completed his master’s degree in Adult Educational Leadership and graduated in 2018.

 In addition to coaching, he was selected as one of 30 participants in the NFL/NCAA coaches’ academy in 2012, and has been a leadership development speaker across the country.
 Opgenorth is also an active member in the American Football Coaches Association (AFCA) and Fellowship of Christian Athletes (FCA).